keenan218/cop-react-components/packages/components/README.md

 ### `yarn compile`

-Builds the component library for production to the `build` folder.\
+Builds the component library for production to the `dist` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\